 Day 1–45: Identification Period

 During this 45-day period, you must identify one or more replacement properties.
-All your market research, property evaluations, and analysis must be complete on day 45.
+All your market research, property evaluations, and analyses must be completed by day 45.

 The IRS has three rules for identifying properties: